Release Date: January 19, 2016

 Once again, I felt as if I were truly there with the characters and observing all that was happening.
 I feel like I can truly understand Totka better and where his people are coming from.
 I loved getting to visit Totka, Leaping Waters, Little Warrior, Singing Grass, White Stone, Lachlan and so many more of the characters again.
 Of course, we also meet new and exciting characters as well.

 The Creek Wars are over so we get to observe as everyone puts their lives together again.
-Everyone has been affected and there is so much distrust and prejudice.
-Will the different people groups learn how to live each other or will things just go downhill.
+Everyone has been affected and there are so much distrust and prejudice.
+Will the different people groups learn how to live each other or will things just go downhill?

 April’s details come to life.
 From stickball tournaments to betrayal brought learning how Totka injured his knee, it has it all.
 This story is unique and rich.